ankrysm/esp32_ws2812/README.md

 | "treshold" | treshold 0 ..
 255 | ignore pixel when r- ,g- and b-value is lower than treshold| &#9745; | &#9745; | &#9744;|
 | "pause" || "pause display, wait for continue request| &#9745; | &#9745; | &#9744;|

+### Attribute "tracks"

+You can define up 16 tracks as a list of evnets to display.
+The single track has the following attributes:

+* "id" - a numeric track number
+* "elements" - a list of events, each element has the attributes
+  * "event" - the id of the event that should be processed
+  * "repeat" - how many times the event should be executed, optional, default is 1

 ## Display bitmap files